 All DMin applicants must submit an academic writing sample (between 15-20 pages) as part of their application, demonstrating independent research and writing ability.
-This should be submitted as a PDF document to the DMin Office as part of the online application.
+This should be submitted as a PDF document as part of the online application.

 D2.7 Other Application Documentation